 SMBC Group is required to inform clients of the costs and charges for services offered and products traded on an ex-ante (pre-trade) basis in accordance with MiFID Article 24 of Directive 2014/65/EU and Article 50 of MiFID II Delegated Regulation.
 This is an estimation of costs that will incur prior to providing investment services and activities or ancillary services as defined under MiFID II.

 The allocation policy is expected to apply in respect to the process of underwriting and placing of securities offerings.
-It is designed to ensure that the allocation process is conducted in a fair and transparent manner and in accordance with appropriate standards of market conduct, the issuer and investor clients are treated fairly, conflicts of interest are appropriately managed through effective organizational and administrative arrangements, and an orderly market is maintained.
+It is designed to ensure that the allocation process is conducted in a fair and transparent manner and in accordance with appropriate standards of market conduct, the issuer and investor clients are treated fairly, conflicts of interest are appropriately managed through effective organisational and administrative arrangements, and an orderly market is maintained.

 Under MiFID II, SMBC Group is required to take all sufficient steps to obtain the best possible result for clients when executing their orders.
 Moreover, as a liquidity provider, SMBC Group is under an obligation to publish quarterly reports on the quality of execution of transactions, known as the RTS 27 report.
 It includes details about the price, costs, speed, and likelihood of execution for each type of financial instrument in respect of which we act as a liquidity provider.